 My prediction was not a hopeful one, seeing as I’d already tried searching some video transcript copy on existing client sites in quotation marks, which ended up in zero results on Google.
 This suggested that Google doesn’t index transcripts within structured data in the same way it indexes visible on-page content.

 For this experiment, I went to my usual playground where I run these tests; my personal blog domain.
 I also gained assistance from our Video Production Specialist, Sam Gale, who gave me ten minutes of his time to record me rambling in front of the camera.
-I then embedded on the homepage of my site on 12 March 2018, which you can see below:
+I then embedded on the homepage of my site on 12 March 2018.

 I decided to target 3 keywords…